 So when measuring for max SPL, some manufacturers simulate microphone distortion by directly injecting a 1 kHz tone into the condenser's circuitry, bypassing the diaphragm altogether.

 Increasing the voltage of this pure signal until 0.5% THD gives a voltage value.
 Converting the applied voltage to a theoretical SPL (measured in dB SPL) is then easily calculated if we know the microphone's sensitivity rating.

 The sensitivity rating tells us the mic signal level relative to a 94 dB SPL (1 Pascal) 1 kHz tone.
-We can cross multiply with the max SPL voltage in order to find the actual max SPL value in dB SPL.
+We can cross multiply with the max SPL voltage to find the actual max SPL value in dB SPL.

 I'll restate here that this method assumes that the diaphragm assembly is not producing distortion!

 Oftentimes a condenser will be designed with an attenuator switch (pad) to increase the SPL the mic will effectively capture before distorting.
-Once again, this is because the diaphragm typically handles a high SPL easily and it’s the overloading of the circuitry that will cause distortion in the signal.
+Once again, this is because the diaphragm typically handles a high SPL easily, and it's the overloading of the circuitry that will cause distortion in the signal.

 For more information on active and passive mics, check out my article Do Microphones Need Power To Function Properly?

 When Is It Important To Pay Attention To The Max SPL Rating?

 The only time we really need to pay attention to a microphone's Max SPL rating is when we're choosing a microphone for a kick drum, guitar cabinet, or another scenario where we're miking a loud sound source.
 Generally speaking, we only need to double-check these maximum ratings with condenser microphones or active ribbon microphones.